ozontech/file.d/plugin/output/postgres/README.md

-# postgres output
+# Postgres output
 It sends the event batches to postgres db using pgx.

 ### Config params
 **`strict`** *`bool`* *`default=false`*

-In strict mode file.d will crash on events without required columns.
+Deprecated.
+Use `is_strict` flag in pipeline settings instead.

 <br>